ARCHER2-HPC/archer2-website/about/policies/project_account_closing.md

 ---

-# Policy on end of life procedures for ARCHER user accounts and projects
+# Policy on end of life procedures for ARCHER2 user accounts and projects

 This page describes what happens when an account or project is no longer required on ARCHER2, or a user leaves a project.
 These situations are most likely to come about during one of the following three scenarios: